Cinnamon-Sugar Saucy Peach Cobbler

 This post may contain affiliate links.

-Cinnamon-Sugar Saucy Peach Cobbler – Don’t settle for boring peach cobbler when you can have this EASY version that’s packed with cinnamon-sugar flavor!!
+Easy Peach Cobbler (with Fresh Peaches!) — Don’t settle for boring peach cobbler when you can have this EASY version that’s packed with cinnamon-sugar flavor!!
 Everything is coated in an AMAZING sauce!
 Your new GO-TO peach cobbler recipe!!

-It’s an easy, stir-together dough and there are no eggs, oil, or butter.
+This recipe has an easy, stir-together dough and there are no eggs, oil, or butter.
 Just flour, sugar, milk, cinnamon, and peaches.
 Super basic, easy, and the perfect way to use summer fresh peaches.
-I recommend fresh not frozen and you could probably mix-and-match the peaches with other stone fruits like nectarines or plums.

 Turn the dough out into a pan and then pour a sugar, water, and cinnamon mixture over it.
 As you’re pouring this watery mixture over the dough, you’ll think to yourself there is no way this will ever work or set up but it does.
 And it’s so good.